Zombie apocalypse movies aren’t science fiction. They’re documentaries.

 Navigating Reality: The Illusion of Fixed Meaning

 It may seem like some things just are, their meaning fixed and obvious.
 Likewise, we tend to believe that we choose our beliefs with deliberation and steer our decisions with clarity.
 But the brain does not operate like a compass that can point to truth when you have a clear head.
-The brain doesn’t chart meaning, it generates it in real time.
+The brain doesn’t chart meaning, it anticipates it in real time.

 We are a ship always at sail.